rahat-ansari/security-alert-with-face-recognition/docs/en/guides/azureml-quickstart.md

   <img width="480" src="https://github.com/ultralytics/docs/releases/download/0/open-terminal.avif" alt="Open Terminal">
 </p>

-From your compute terminal, you need to create a new ipykernel (with a specific python version - because Python 3.13.1 is having some issues with some dependencies in AzureML) that will be used by your notebook to manage your dependencies:
+From your compute terminal, create a new ipykernel using Python 3.12 that will be used by your notebook to manage dependencies:

 ```bash
 conda create --name yolo11env -y python=3.12